annotell/public-docs/docs-src/docs/dataset-refinement/prediction-format.md

 should be expressed in pixel coordinates.
 See [coordinate systems](../kognic-io/coordinate_systems.md) for more information.

-Unlike for pre-annotations, `frame_properties` is not required.
-For non-video data, `frame_properties.external_id` will be resolved automatically if it is left empty.
+`frame_properties` is required, same as for uploading pre annotations.
+For non-video data, `frame_properties.external_id` will be resolved automatically if it is left as an empty string.
+`frame_properties.timestamp` will be ignored for non-video data and can therefore be set to 0. `frame_properties.stream` can be left as an empty dict.

 Existence confidence can be provided by specifying an attribute called `confidence`.
 It is not required and will be set to 1.0 if it is left empty.
 If provided, it must be defined as a numeric value between 0.0 and 1.0.
 Existence confidence